Fgerthoffert/actions-csv-to-gsheet/README.md

   in the CSV
 - New row are added at the bottom of the spreadsheet (next empty row)

+## Quotas and rate limits

+The action has very primitive handling of quotas.
+Since seems that by default the write quotas are limited to 60 write calls, per minute and per user, a sleep of 1s has been added between write operations.

 # :gear: Configuration

 ## Google Authentication